'He needs time to recover' - Emery confirms Xhaka's omission from Arsenal squad to face Wolves | Goal.com

 Ahead of Wolves' arrival at the Emirates, Emery confirmed that the 27-year-old will continue to take in a spell on the sidelines while he recovers from the traumatic episode.

-"It is not in my mind that he is going play tomorrow [on Saturday].
+"It is not in my mind that he is going play tomorrow.
 I am thinking tomorrow he is not going to play because I think now we need also to be focused only 100 per cent on the match."

 When asked if Arsenal have a responsibility to protect Xhaka, Emery added: "The first is the person.
 The human, like everyone, feels.
 Xhaka’s issues last week is one issue that needs time.
 He needs time to recover the normality in him.”